Is this the year you are ready to update your family pictures? I can’t wait to meet you!

 The first thing I ask when someone seeks advice on what to wear is where they plan to hang the portraits in their home, and what colors are in that room.
-For example, if you are planning to hang your prints in a family room that is painted red and black and you plan to wear orange and brown, it won’t work very well!
+For example, if you are planning to hang your prints in a family room that is painted red and black and you plan to wear orange and brown, it will clash with your walls!

 Along with that, instead of too many crazy prints, your family portraits will look more cohesive by choosing a basic color palette, preferably with at least one neutral like blue or brown.

 When planning what to wear for family pictures, no matter the season, remember there is a difference between matching and coordinating.
 Ten years ago for family pictures everyone matched – think white button down shirts and khakis, etc. Most people don’t match their family on a daily basis, and if they do match for their session they are changing out of those clothes as soon as pictures are over because it doesn’t feel like “them.”

 The key?
 Coordinate colors, don’t match with a “family uniform.”

 How To Coordinate For Family Pictures